Super Mario Spikers: Aftermath and legacy

 The game went entirely unannounced until information on it was leaked by the video game website "Unseen 64" in September 2014.
 Only test footage and concept art were ever released from the project.
 Despite Nintendo passing on the game, Next Level Games would continue to work with Nintendo and their properties, with the team next developing the Wii console's Punch-Out!!, and Luigi's Mansion: Dark Moon.

 Video game journalists lamented the game's cancellation.
-IGN included it on its October 2014 feature of "10 Most Heartbreaking Game Cancellations", likening the game's potential to U.S. Championship V'Ball.
+IGN included it on its October 2014 feature of "10 Most Heartbreaking Game Cancellations", likening the game's potential to V'Ball.
 Kotaku writer Alex Walker featured it in his list of cancelled games Nintendo could revive.
 GamesRadar felt that it was understandable why Nintendo did not green-light the project, citing an animation where Waluigi stomps on a downed Mario as being exceedingly violent for a Mario game.